 Treatments for sports injuries tend to focus on getting the joint back to its prior shape.
 This is often done by replacing ligaments and tendons, such as in the knee, but at times, total joint replacements are sometimes necessary for those who have advanced pain, comorbid osteoarthritis, or have failed other treatments.
 With regenerative medicine, the process of regenerating the tissue is usually carried out by means such as stem cells.
 With the use of these cells delivered directly into the tissue, the cells can differentiate into the types needed to repair the joint.

-Stem Cell Therapy for Sports & Athletic Injuries
+Stem Cell Therapy For Sports Injuries

 - Help repair ligaments and tendons